Mooring payments are due 4/15/17!

 State Pier Events and Other Operations Support

-During the off-season for import/export trade, the HDC markets the State Pier Facility for major events (through MOUs with DCR).
-The HDC is in contract for the Commercial Marine Expo that draws over 3,000 people to the City.
+During the off-season for import/export trade, the NBPA markets the State Pier Facility for major events (through MOUs with DCR).
+The NBPA is in contract for the Commercial Marine Expo that draws over 3,000 people to the City.

 Several other operations work out of State Pier under the jurisdiction of the Commonwealth of Massachusetts including ferry service, excursion service and import/export trade.
 Through a collaborative partnership with the DCR, the NBPA provides both resource-based support and marketing support to sustain and expand these services.